-courts in England and Wales.
-This is because Rule 4.90 is contained in Part 4 of the Insolvency Rules 1986, which applies only in relation to companies that the courts in England and Wales have jurisdiction to wind up.63 General principles of English law, however, applicable outside the scope of statutory insolvency law, would normally support the enforceability of a netting agreement.
+- England and Wales.
+The contractual choice of English law as the governing law of a netting agreement to which an EU credit institution is party would, by definition, make an EU credit institution subject to the mandatory set-off provisions of Rule 4.90 of the Insolvency Rules 1986 only if the EU credit institution is a company subject to the winding-up jurisdiction of the courts in England and Wales.
+This is because Rule 4.90 is contained in Part 4 of the Insolvency Rules 1986, which applies only in relation to companies that the courts in England and Wales have jurisdiction to wind up.
+General principles of English law, however, applicable outside the scope of statutory insolvency law, would normally support the enforceability of a netting agreement. - 122.
+France.

-- France.
 The provisions recognising close-out netting pursuant to the French Monetary and Financial Code do not form part of French insolvency law, and their application is not confined to parties subject to French insolvency proceedings.
-So these provisions would apply to all netting agreements governed by French law to which an EU credit institution is party.64 - Insolvency Code (Insolvenzordnung InsO), contractual close-out netting provisions governed by German law are valid and enforceable, even if one of the parties becomes insolvent.
-According to the current legal framework in Germany as set out in § 340(2) of the German Insolvency Code, which implemented Article 25 of the Banks Winding-up Directive, the contractual choice of German law as the governing law of a netting agreement to which an EU credit institution is party would not subject the enforceability of a netting agreement against a (non-German) EU credit institution to the provisions of German law that are designed to ensure the enforceability of the close-out, set-off and netting of financial contracts. § 340(2) of the German Insolvency Code basically states that the effects of insolvency proceedings on repurchase transactions and netting arrangements (Schuldumwandlungsverträge und Aufrechnungsvereinbarungen) will be subject to the law governing those agreements. - New York.
-The contractual choice of New York law as the governing law of a netting agreement to which an EU credit institution is party would not, by definition, make the enforceability of a netting agreement against an EU credit institution subject to the special provisions of U.S. or New York law that are designed to ensure the enforceability of the close-out, set-off and netting of financial contracts against parties that are subject to various U.S. and New York insolvency proceedings.
-Obviously, an EU credit institution is not subject to such proceedings.65 However, the U.S. Federal Deposit Insurance Corporation Improvement Act of 1991 contains certain provisions recognising the enforceability of bilateral netting contracts that are governed by the laws of a U.S. jurisdiction (e.g. New York law) and are entered into by two 'financial institutions', which would include certain EU credit institutions.66
+So these provisions would apply to all netting agreements governed by French law to which an EU credit institution is party. - Insolvency Code (Insolvenzordnung InsO), contractual close-out netting provisions governed by German law are valid and enforceable, even if one of the parties becomes insolvent.
+According to the current legal framework in Germany as set out in § 340(2) of the Introductory Law to the German Insolvency Code (Einführungsgesetz zur Insolvenzordnung EGInsO), which implemented Article 25 of the Banks Winding-up Directive, the contractual choice of German law as the governing law of a netting agreement to which an EU credit institution is party would not subject the enforceability of a netting agreement against a (non-German) EU credit institution to the provisions of German law that are designed to ensure the enforceability of the close-out, set-off and netting of financial contracts.
+Art.
+102 EGInsO basically states that the effects of insolvency proceedings on repurchase transactions and netting arrangements (Schuldumwandlungsverträge und Aufrechnungsvereinbarungen) will be subject to the law governing those agreements.. - 124.
+New York.
+The contractual choice of New York law as the governing law of a netting agreement to which an EU credit institution is party would not, by definition, make the enforceability of a netting agreement against an EU credit institution subject to the special provisions of U.S. or New York law that are designed to ensure the enforceability of the close-out, set-off and netting of financial contracts against parties that are subject to various U.S. and

-63 See Insolvency Rules 1986, S.I.
+See Insolvency Rules 1986, S.I.
 1925. r.
 03.

-64 See Monetary and Financial Code, Code Monétaire et Financier, Article L. 431-7.
+&lt;sup>64 See Monetary and Financial Code, Code Monétaire et Financier, Article L. 431-7.